awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/asg.md

 {{% /expand %}}

-{{% notice tip %}}
-Auto Scaling group has rich functionality that helps reduce the heavy lifting of managing capacity.
-Auto Scaling groups can dynamically increase and decrease capacity as needed.
-{{% /notice %}}

-#### Other Spot allocation strategies
+{{%expand "7.
+How can you select capacity-optimized Spot allocation strategy in your Auto Scaling group?" %}}

 The `capacity-optimized` allocation strategy allocates instances from the Spot Instance pools with the optimal capacity for the number of instances that are launching, making use of real-time capacity data and optimizing the selection of used Spot Instances.
-Use `capacity-optimized` Spot allocation strategy works well for workloads where the cost of a Spot interruption is very high or `price-capacity-optimized` strategy is experiencing higher Spot interruptions.
+Use `capacity-optimized` Spot allocation strategy works well for workloads where the cost of a Spot interruption is very significant.
 You can read about the benefits of using `capcity-optimized` in the blog post [Capacity-Optimized Spot Instance allocation in action at Mobileye and Skyscanner](https://aws.amazon.com/blogs/aws/capacity-optimized-spot-instance-allocation-in-action-at-mobileye-and-skyscanner/).

-{{%expand "How to use the strategy" %}}

 ```
 cat <<EoF > ./asg-policy.json